 The fundamental problem with coherentism is that two (or more), radically different sets of beliefs (ethical and others) might be internally coherent - hence, implying a certain degree of relativism.
 Generally, it seems coherentism is more common among moral philosophers and ethicists, at least based on a more pragmatic approach, since coherentism seems more 'useful' when assessing ethical propositions and beliefs.
 Still, it is a matter of discussion, exactly what should enter into the sets of beliefs to assess for coherence.
 A common approach is the so called wide reflective equilibrium, which according to Norman Daniels implies: "a method that attempts to produce coherence in ordered triple sets of beliefs held by a particular person, namely: (a) a set of considered moral judgments, (b) a set of moral principles, and (c) a set of relevant (scientific and philosophical) background theories" (Daniels, 1979).
-In distinction to a narrow reflective equilibrium, we try to find equilibrium, all things considered (e.g., by testing a number of different theories and principles to which fits best, not only imply logical coherence but might also imply whether we are psychologically prone to have certain beliefs or not.
-For example, attitudes might be logically possible but empirically or psychologically uncommon or difficult to hold.
+In distinction to a narrow reflective equilibrium, we try to find equilibrium, all things considered (e.g., by testing a number of different theories and principles to which fits best, not only try to find coherence between a specific principle and a number of cases).
+Coherence does not only imply logical coherence but might also imply whether we are psychologically prone to have certain beliefs or not.
+For example, attitudes might be logically possible but empirically or psychologically uncommon or difficult to hold